Skip to content

 40. RSPO-certified within three years of joining the RSPO or by November 2010, for companies joining prior to finalisation of the RSPO certification systems in November 2007?

-2018 - The company's first certification was in 2018.
+2018 - The company states that it received its first RSPO certification in 2018.
 This was not within three years.

 • Y